AckerlyXu/heima/articles/backup/backup-azure-vms-troubleshoot.md

    - Unblock the IPs using the [New-NetRoute](https://technet.microsoft.com/zh-cn/library/hh826148.aspx) cmdlet.
 Run this cmdlet within the Azure VM, in an elevated PowerShell window (run as Administrator).
    - Add rules to the NSG (if you have one in place) to allow access to the IPs.
 2. Create a path for HTTP traffic to flow
    - If you have some network restriction in place (a Network Security Group, for example) deploy an HTTP proxy server to route the traffic.
-Steps to deploy an HTTP Proxy server can found [here](/documentation/articles/backup-azure-vms-prepare/#network-connectivity/).
+Steps to deploy an HTTP Proxy server can found [here](./backup-azure-vms-prepare.md#network-connectivity).
    - Add rules to the NSG (if you have one in place) to allow access to the INTERNET from the HTTP Proxy.

-> [AZURE.NOTE]
+> [!NOTE]
 > DHCP must be enabled inside the guest for IaaS VM Backup to work.
 If you need a static private IP, you should configure it through the platform.
 The DHCP option inside the VM should be left enabled.
-> View more information about [Setting a Static Internal Private IP](/documentation/articles/virtual-networks-reserved-private-ip/).
+> View more information about [Setting a Static Internal Private IP](../virtual-network/virtual-networks-reserved-private-ip.md).
 >
 >